gnolang/gno/docs/gno-tooling/cli/gnodev.md

 ugnot to all of them.
 This way, users can interact with Gnodev's in-memory node out of the box.
 The addresses and their respective balance can be shown at runtime by pressing `A` to display accounts interactively.

-### Additional Account

-To add or set a specific address or key name from your local Keybase with an optional amount, use the `--add-account` flag in the format `<bech32/name>[:<amount>]`.
-You can use this command multiple times to add or set multiple accounts:
+### Adding or Updating Accounts

+Utilize the `--add-account` flag to add a new account or update an existing one in your local Keybase, following the format `<bech32/name>[:<amount>]`.
+The `<bech32/name>` represents the specific key name or address, and `<amount>` is an optional limitation on the account.

+Example of use:

 ```
-gnodev --add-acount=g1...:42ugnot --add-acount=test2:42ugnot
+gnodev --add-account <bech32/name1>[:<amount1>] --add-account <bech32/name2>[:<amount2>] ...
 ```

+Please note: If the address exists in your local Keybase, the `--add-account` flag will only update its amount, instead of creating a duplicate.

 ### Deploy

 All realms and packages will be deployed to the in-memory node by the address passed in with the `--deploy-key` flag.
-The `deploy-key` address can be changed for a specific package or realm by passing in the desired address (or a known keyname) using with the following pattern:
+The `deploy-key` address can be changed for a specific package or realm by passing in the desired address (or a known key name) using with the following pattern:

 ```
-gnodev ./myrealm?deployer=g1....
+gnodev ./myrealm?creator=g1....
 ```

 A specific deposit amount can also be set with the following pattern: